Lead the Way: 95 Hour Kids Yoga Teacher Training

 PFY Kids is proud to offer the most comprehensive 95-hour children’s yoga teacher training.
 Learn how to lead intelligent classes to kids from birth all the way through teenagers.
 We’ll cover developmentally appropriate ways to teach specific ages, special needs, urban populations and more.
 You’ll get lots of hands-on experience, so you feel confident in front of your preferred population.
 Work on being more grounded for yourself and your students.
 Whether you’re already a yoga teacher, or you currently work with children, you can change lives through yoga.
 PFY Kids is where the journey begins.

-2018 Kids Yoga Teacher Training dates and locations:
+2018 Summer Kids Yoga Teacher Training dates and locations:

 Deposit: $300 non-refundable